-The environment, sustainability, and water and electricity conservation have long been sources of discussion in the cannabis industry.
+The environment, sustainability, and both water and electricity conservation have long been sources of discussion in the cannabis industry.
 Fortunately, cannabis technology has solved some of the problems, but there are still opportunities for technology to do more.

 For example, using LED lighting at grow facilities has definitely helped reduce some electricity consumption, but there is a significant opportunity for new technology like electricity storage.

 The European Union implemented new privacy regulations in May 2018 called the General Data Protection Regulation (GDPR), and by the end of 2019, the law generated $126 million in fines.
 Under the new laws, companies that met specific criteria related to doing business in the European Union had to start complying with strict privacy rules.
-Now, enhanced privacy rules are coming to multiple states in the U.S.

 Companies in the cannabis industry will need technology to help them map customer data, manage third-party relationships, develop compliant tracking processes, and automate those processes.
 At this point, the opportunity for a technology solution is wide open.

 Key Takeaways about Cannabis Technology Coming This Decade

 This decade will be filled with new cannabis technology launches.
 There are certainly problems to solve and needs to fulfill.
 We’re already seeing technologies from other industries transition into the cannabis industry, and innovative cannabis technology debuts all the time.
 The best, most agile technology will have the greatest chance to succeed and stay in this industry for the long-term.

 To learn more about the technology that powers the Cannabiz Media License Database and see how it can help your business connect with cannabis and hemp license holders in the U.S. and international markets, schedule a demo.